 Daily Focus & That little ding

 The marmite feature (love it or hate it) of To-Do is the My Day page.
 This is one of those moments of honesty where you need to get real with yourself and only add what you can actually get done today, simply because if you don’t get it done you’ll be adding it to your list again tomorrow.
 It’s a bit like puppy training – good dog gets the little ding noise (your chocolate treat) when you complete a task.
-Bad dog gets to keep adding the task to the list (your water spray in the face!)
+Bad dog gets to keep adding the task to the list (water spray in the face!)

-What is does do is highlight the things you are just never going to do, these need to be delegated or simply not done – there is a whole other blog post right there on how to deal with priorities!
+What it does do is highlight the things you are just never going to do, these need to be delegated or simply not done – there is a whole other blog post right there on how to deal with priorities!